maticzav/graphql-server-file-upload-example/README.md

 }]
 ```

-> If there's no filename provided, the name of the file is used instead.
+> If there's no filename provided, the original name of the file is used instead.

 ## License
 MIT